thoughtspot/thoughtspot.github.io/_admin/troubleshooting/get-logs.md

 In this example, `all` is a selector for all the available logs.

-In most cases, you can probably use the selector `ts` to only capture logs for the ThoughtSpot application:
+In most cases, you'll probably use the selector `ts` to only capture logs for the ThoughtSpot application:

 ```
 $ tscli logs collect --include ts --since 2d